In this post, you’ll learn what is zero-based budgeting. And How to make one for managing your personal finances?

 In this method, you adjust the budget according to external factors.
 In simple words, you add and delete values.
 These variables and factors can be inflation, any unexpected expenses, or unpaid expense.
 You juggle your budget while reflecting on these variables.

 3. Cash envelope budgeting

 It’s a well-known and old budgeting method.
-You take different envelopes and write names of each important expense on each envelope with amounts.
+You take different envelopes and write the names of each important expense on each envelope with the amounts.
 After that, you put cash inside and start spending for the whole month.
 When the cash inside ends no more spending devotes to that expense.

 In zero-based budgeting, you need to start from zero each month.
 A new budget is built while not considering the previous period’s budgets.
 The costs and expenses are justified and no adjustments are made during the period.
-And like a cash envelope system you don’t need that and spend directly from your after-tax income from your bank account.
+And like a cash envelope system, you don’t need that and spend directly from your after-tax income from your bank account.

 You also like: How to Use Debt Avalanche Method to Quickly Pay Your Debt?